yibowang622/yibowang622.github.io/_posts/2025-04-29-Hybrid-Sentiment-Enhanced-Machine-Learning-Alpha-Selection-Trading-Pipeline.md

 ### 1. Sentiment Analysis and Aggregation
 We scrape financial news articles using Scrapy and apply the FinBERT model to generate sentiment scores for each article.

+The complete scraping results can be viewed in [this gist](https://gist.github.com/yibowang622/5f109ca7a5cf6f5a3e2b69e7dc66946f).

 To align sentiment with stock trading decisions, we aggregate sentiment scores for each stock over the past 7 days by calculating the average confidence score for positive sentiment.

-Only stocks with a 7-day average sentiment score greater than 0.6 are considered for further selection.
+Only stocks with a 7-day average sentiment score greater than 0.5 are considered for further selection.